-about indent-based tree structures
+about indent-based notation.

-line indentation can be used to create a tree-like structure where the length of empty space at the beginning of lines determines nesting depth
+line indentation can be used to create a tree-like structure where the length of empty space at the beginning of lines determines nesting depth.

 an indent-tree can be parsed and interpreted in more than one way. following are three possible interpretations for this text: